zarga33d/Local-dome/README.md

 # Local-dome
+Zarga Honeypot

 Enhanced Honeypot is a security tool that simulates multiple services (SSH, FTP, HTTP, etc.) to detect and log cyber attacks.
-It collects threat intelligence, blocks malicious IPs automatically, and provides hidden logging with detailed statistics for research, monitoring, and training.
+It collects threat data, blocks malicious IPs automatically, and provides hidden logging with detailed statistics for research, monitoring, and training.

+# ⚠️ Key Features:

+- When a cyber attack is detected, the tool will trigger a pop-up alert.

+- Automatically launches a counterattack using hping3 against the attacking IP.

+- After the counterattack, it runs background reconnaissance scans (like nmap and other tools) on the target IP.

+All collected data is saved to a root-accessible file named: intel-reports This file contains detailed information extracted from the attack and subsequent scans.

 # 1️⃣ Update package lists
 ```bash